 How We Can Reweave Community: Living With Ubuntu

-It becomes easy to slip into seeing the impact of SEL as how much “more” one is able to acquire in life.
+It becomes easy to slip into seeing everything through the lens of how much “more” one is able to acquire in life.
 More money.
 More job.
 More status.

 It becomes easy to let this story of “more = better” become the way we begin to think of the purpose of education.
 The way we think of Social Emotional Learning (SEL).